 8. Ask questions and learn about my guests.

-9. Listening is a very effective way for me to show love.
+9. Listening is the most effective way for me to show love.

 10. Greet children at their level.
-Crouch, or lean down.
-Hi-five or knuckle bump.
+Crouch, or go to one knee.

 11. Let children be children.
-Guest families love it when they are allowed to decide if their children should remain with them in worship.
-And even more, when we love their kids as kids (crying, playing, singing) & don’t expect them to be grown-ups.
+Guest families love it when they are allowed to decide if their children should remain with them.
+And even more, when we love their kids as kids (crying, playing, singing) and don’t expect them to act like grown-ups.

 12. Invite guests to join me at something.
-Invite them to next Sunday’s service, or to a restaurant or to Tim Horton’s.
+Invite them to next Sunday’s service, or to an online group.

-13. Never let guests sit alone.
+13. Never let guests stand alone.
 I will take initiative and go to them.

 14. Help guests by being their tour guide.
 I will never use my finger to point a direction.
 I will use my feet and take guests where they can find assistance and our resources.